inmation/inmation-api-docs/webapi/README.md

 ## Swagger

-The Swagger documentation can be viewed in de Web Browser by visiting: `http://hostname:8002/api/docs`.
+The Swagger documentation can be viewed in a Web Browser by visiting: `http://hostname:8002/api/docs`.

 ## Authentication